jean182/react-test/README.md

 ## Final Thoughts

-I really enjoy making this test, it was a pretty nice challenge to work with binary trees and render them using recursion and also working with different data structures to get the desired results.
+I really enjoy making this test, it was a pretty nice challenge to work with binary trees and render them using recursion (because normally you work with iterations).

-I did not add unit tests given the time allowed to do the test, but it would be ideal to have some.
+I did add unit tests for both the data structure and the components.

 I just add prettier to format the code, with a few basic rules, I did not add eslint even though it would be ideal as well.

-I was planning to add aliases to the project to make imports nicer but I didn't for time concerns.

 I didn't include a global state manager because I thought the scope of the app was very litle so I decided to do the state management using react `useState` hook and `react-hook-form` form state handling.